 overview of the study

 We are collecting biological measurements in a cohort of patients with primary sclerosing cholangitis (PSC) and/or ulcerative colitis (UC).
 We will be taking measurements of liver function from blood tests, gut inflammation from faecal samples and bacterial metabolites also from faecal samples.
-These measures will be taken over time from patients with a new diagnosis, allowing us to determine how the liver, the gut microbiome and gut tissue are changing over the course of 1 year.
+These measures will be taken over time from patients with PSC that has not progressed to cirrhosis, allowing us to determine how the liver, the gut microbiome and gut tissue are changing over the course of 1 year.

 why are we conducting this research?

 Patients with PSC are very likely to also have inflammatory bowel disease (IBD).
 However, we don't yet understand the complex interaction between the liver, the instestine and the intestinal microbes (microbiome) in the development of PSC-IBD.
 However, the liver and the intestine communicate in very complex ways.
 For example, products that flow in the bile from the liver impact on nutrient absoription, can be modified by bacteria, and act as signaling molecules to affect immunity.
 We would like to find out more about these interactions and hope to be able to find out how periods of inflammation in the intestine alter what the bacteria are doing in the intestine and how this relates to liver function.

 To conduct this research takes a team of people in order to enrol participants, collect biological samples, process samples and analyse data.
 The team members are listed below: